IRS Letter 1862: How to Respond to an IRS Letter 1862

 What If You Don’t Respond to IRS Letter 1862?

-If not responded to within 30 days, the tax examiner will typically send IRS Letter 3219, which is the standard 90-day letter of Statutory Notice of Deficiency for proposed SFR assessments.
+If not responded to within 30 days, the tax examiner will typically send IRS Letter 3219, which is the standard 90-day letter of Statutory Notice of Deficiency for proposed SFR assessments for SFRs not generated by the ASFR Program.

 Note that if your SFR was prepare by the IRS Automated Substitute for Return (ASFR) Program rather than manually by a tax examiner, the equivalent 30-day letter is the Letter 2566.